kubotal/kad-doc/kad/docs/getting-started/05-installation-existing-cluster.md

 The entire content of this manifest will not be detailed here.
 However, it is important to focus on a specific part:
 `spec.values.config.primarySources[0].kadfiles`.
 This specifies the list of directories (or files) from the repository root that will be taken into account by KAD.
+More on that later.

 If you logically wish to replace the name `kadtest1` with the actual name of your cluster, you can rename the subdirectory under `clusters`.
 You must also update this name in the `spec.values.config.primarySources[0].kadfiles` list.